truenas/middleware/docs/userguide/index.rst

 If you wish to help localize your language, you should first join the `translations mailing list <http://lists.freenas.org/mailman/listinfo/freenas-translations>`_ and introduce yourself and which language(s) you can assist with.
 This will allow you to meet other volunteers as well as keep abreast of any notices or updates that may effect the translations.
-You will also need to click on the Register link in order to create a Pootle login account.
+You will also need to click on the "Register" link in order to create a Pootle login account.

 The first time you log into the FreeNAS® Pootle interface, you will be prompted to select your language so that you can access that language's translation whenever you login.
-Alternately, you can click the Home link to see the status of all of the languages.
+Alternately, you can click the "Home" link to see the status of all of the languages.
 To work on a translation, click the link for the language, click the FreeNAS® link for the project, click the link for "LC_MESSAGES", and click the link for "django.po".
 Every text line available in the GUI menu screens has been assigned a string number.
 If you click the number, an editor will open where you can translate the text.
 In the example shown in Figure
 24.2b, a user has selected string number 46 in the German translation; the other strings in the screenshot have already been translated: